adelhany1/Airflow-Store-Sales-Project/README.md

 4. Insert the cleaned store transaction data to the created MySQL table
 5. Calculate store-wise and location-wise profit for yesterday and save the results in CSV files
 6. Rename the output files by adding target date
-7. Send an email with the two output files attached
-8. Rename the raw_store_transaction.csv file by adding yeserday date
+.
+Rename the raw_store_transaction.csv file by adding yeserday date

-## Requirements

-* Python 3.7+
-* Docker